dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

     <img src="./images/1060-26-02-a.png" alt="1060-26-02-a.png" width="50%" height="50%">
 </p>

-Write a query to create a view to show only 'acc_id' and 'status' columns and then show that view.
+Write a query to create a view to show only `acc_id` and `status` columns and then show that view.

-> :warning: Don't forget to name the view and use the AS keyword.
+> :warning: Don't forget to name the view and use the `AS` keyword.

 #### Solution 26.2